-Many people make the mistake of changing their dog’s diet due to a canine pregnancy.
+Many people make the mistake of changing their dog’s diet due to being pregnant.

 The problem with this is that they can inadvertently be causing her some serious health issues.

-not start giving extra vitamins, calcium, or feeding puppy food during a dog pregnancy.
+Do not start giving extra vitamins, calcium, or feeding puppy food while she is pregnant.

 Extra calcium given during a canine pregnancy can actually cause eclampsia.

-extremely dangerous and life threatening situation for a canine, that can occur within hours, and sometimes even within minutes, depending upon the severity.
+This is an extremely dangerous and life threatening situation for a dog, that can occur within hours, and sometimes even within minutes, depending upon the severity.

 Since she can not hold very much food in her stomach, especially later in her pregnancy, by feeding her this way she gets to eat all she is comfortable with.

-Do not give any vaccinations or wormers to a pregnant canine.
+Do not give any vaccinations to a pregnant dog.

 However, Frontline Plus and Heartgard are perfectly safe to give to her.
 Frontline Plus is a topical flea treatment ointment, and Heartgard is a heartworm preventative and they are safe for pregnant dogs.